Assistance for West Virginians with SUD

 Our advocates and attorneys help with many issues that can complicate reentry or recovery, such as:

 In September 2019, Legal Aid of WV (LAWV) entered into a Medical-Legal Partnership (MLP) with Cabin Creek Health Systems in Charleston, WV.
-Thanks to the Pallottine Foundation of Huntington, services have expanded to Williamson Health and Wellness Center, Rea of Hope, and Project Hope for Women and Children.
+Since the program began, services have expanded to include attorneys and paralegals throughout the state, serving Williamson Health and Wellness Center, Rea of Hope, Project Hope for Women and Children, and communities in Huntington, Wheeling, and across Southern West Virginia.

-Through this MLP, LAWV attorney Brendan Wood receives client referrals directly from recovery program staff who recognize a potential legal issue for their patients/residents.
+Through this MLP, LAWV staff can receive client referrals directly from recovery program staff who recognize a potential legal issue for their patients/residents.
 This holistic approach to care helps quickly identify and assist with legal barriers while strengthening community recovery resources.

 For more information about this project, contact recovery@lawv.net.